smartinternz02/SPSGP-70394-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 Please find the final project in <br>the zip file of project_grocery_app.zip

-And the apk is also given in the repo
+And the apk (app-debug.apk) is also given in the repo